Danko-Lab/dREG/README.md

 Get the dREG models
 -------------------
-Pre-trained models that can be used to predict dREG scores across the genome are availiable in mammals and drosophila.
+Pre-trained model that can be used to predict dREG scores across the genome is availiable here.

-Please download the newest model from here:

 (1)  https://dreg.dnasequence.org/themes/dreg/assets/file/asvm.gdm.6.6M.20170828.rdata